ItamarS3917/ict-mnq-trading-system/README.md

 Setup: Swept PDL, displacement, FVG left
 ```

-Claude will respond with entry, SL, TP, and reasoning.
+Claude will respond with entry, SL, TP, and ICT reasoning.

-## Risk Rules

-- Max 25 points SL per trade
-- Stop trading if down $1,500/day
-- Wait 30 min after any loss
-- No trading 15 min around high-impact news
-- Max 3-4 trades per day

 ## License

 Personal use only.
-Not financial advice.
+Trade responsibly.